rickrain/az-file-processor/README.md

 terraform plan
 terraform apply

-# Move up one directory to the 'demo' folder
+# Move back to the 'root' folder of the repo
 cd ..
 ```